awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/troubleshooting.md

 + The component artifact isn't available at the Amazon S3 URL that you specify in the component's recipe\.
 Check that you uploaded the artifact to the S3 bucket and that the artifact URL matches the Amazon S3 URL of the artifact in the bucket\.
 + The [core device role](device-service-role.md) doesn't allow the AWS IoT Greengrass Core software to download the component artifact from the Amazon S3 URL that you specify in the component's recipe\.
 Check that the device role allows `s3:GetObject` for the Amazon S3 URL where the artifact is available\.

-### Error: com\.aws\.greengrass\.componentmanager\.exceptions\.ArtifactChecksumMismatchException: Failed to download artifact<a name="core-error-failed-to-download-artifact-checksum-mismatch-exception"></a>
+### Error: com\.aws\.greengrass\.componentmanager\.exceptions\.ArtifactChecksumMismatchException: Integrity check for downloaded artifact failed\.
+Probably due to file corruption\.<a name="core-error-failed-to-download-artifact-checksum-mismatch-exception"></a>

 You might see this error when the AWS IoT Greengrass Core software fails to download a component artifact when the core device applies a deployment\.
-The deployment fails as a result of this error\.
+The deployment fails because the downloaded artifact file's checksum doesn't match the checksum that AWS IoT Greengrass calculated when you created the component\.

-This error indicates that the downloaded artifact file's checksum doesn't match the checksum that AWS IoT Greengrass calculated when you created the component\.
 Do the following:
 + Check if the artifact file changed in the S3 bucket where you host it\.
 If the file changed since you created the component, restore it to the previous version that the core device expects\.
-If you can't restore the file to its previous version, create a new version of the component with the artifact file to deploy\.
+If you can't restore the file to its previous version, or if you want to use the new version of the file, create a new version of the component with the artifact file\.
 + Check your core device's internet connection\.
 This error can occur if the artifact file becomes corrupted while it downloads\.
-Create a new deployment to try again\.
+Create a new deployment and try again\.

 ### Error: com\.aws\.greengrass\.componentmanager\.exceptions\.NoAvailableComponentVersionException: Failed to negotiate component <name> version with cloud and no local applicable version satisfying requirement <requirements><a name="core-error-no-available-component-version"></a>